Attendance

 If you think you may need to take your child out of school, discuss the reasons with us as soon as possible.

-Of course there may be times when your child has to miss school because they are ill.
+There may be times when your child has to miss school because they are ill.
 This is to be expected and for this you should follow the school procedure for notifying illness.
+However, in order to provide further guidance for parents/carers as to what would be considered an unauthorised absence we have provided the following guidance:

 Any absences must be requested as far in advance as possible and can only be authorised by the school.